 - Put the multimeter in Hertz (Hz) mode.

-- Probe the circuit labeled with the number 3 (see photo in image viewer) with the black multimeter test lead (using an appropriate tool to pierce the wire).
+- Probe the circuit labeled with the number 2 (see the photo above) with the black multimeter test lead (using an appropriate tool to pierce the wire).

-- With the red multimeter test lead probe the battery positive (+) terminal.
+- With the red multimeter test lead probe the BATT (+) Positive terminal.

 - You should see fluctuating values of 30 to 60 Hertz as the engine starts and runs on your multimeter.

-CASE 1: If the multimeter registered 30 to 60 Hertz (Hz) as the engine cranked and started, then the Triggering Signal is present.
-This result indicates that the Coil-on-Plug ignition coil on your Honda is BAD and needs to be replaced.
+CASE 1: The multimeter registered 30 to 60 Hertz (Hz) as the engine cranked and started.
+This test result confirms the Triggering signal is present.
+This result indicates that the Coil-On-Plug Ignition Coil on your Suzuki is bad and needs to be replaced.

-CASE 1: If you got NO spark, re-check all of you connections and repeat the test again.
-If still no spark, then this results eliminates the ignition coil as the source of the NO SPARK condition/misfire, since without the Triggering Signal the COP ignition coil will not work.
+If still no Hertz readings, then this results eliminates the ignition coil as the source of the no-spark condition/misfire, since without the Triggering signal the ignition coil will not work.

 If all of the spark plug boots fired off spark in TEST 1 and yet the vehicle is experiencing a misfire condition, then the most likely causes are: 1) the spark plug boots spark plugs have developed carbon tracks or 2) the spark plugs and spark plug boots are swimming in engine oil or 3) both of the aforementioned conditions.
 All of these conditions are a very common occurrence in this type of Coil-On-Plug ignition system.